JJSpen88/Public-Catfe-Group-Project/README.md

 ## Database Instructions
 Must provide your own database credentials in application.properties as well as include your own Google Maps API key for map to work properly.

+**This repo does not show all of the pull requests / merges used to build this app, as we had private API keys and did not want to make them public!**